Strangers' Bar: Access

 In 2017 the bar was open to MPs, House of Commons staff grade B or above, senior civil service members of Office of Parliamentary Counsel and former MPs who were either peers or had sat in parliament for at least 10 years.
 It was also open to retired House of Commons staff if they were previously band A3 and above and had worked there for 30 or more years.
 The Trade Union Side Administrator and Staff News Editor could be served if they were there on official duties.
+MPs could bring up to three guests with the proviso that only the MP can purchase drinks.

 When parliament was not sitting the bar was open to all House of Commons staff.

 In February 2025 the bar was limited to no more than 50 people at a time.